-I thought it would be good to write an article on the importance of diversifying your vegetable and flower year-round garden.
+I thought it would be good to write an article on the importance on How to Build your Diversified Year-Round Garden.

 A garden is similar to an investment portfolio diversifying your investment portfolio is critical to having a successful portfolio.
 Diversifying your garden whether it is vegetables, plants or flowers is just as important if you want a successful and beautiful year-round garden.